Over six years ago, my wife and I were looking to downsize from our Boston Victorian and relocate to Savannah, Georgia. Our principal reasons:

 Well, we moved South all right, but only by a few miles – to historic Plymouth, Mass., “America’s Hometown”.
 Why?

-1. We were able to buy a superb Plymouth homeoverlooking the ocean for much less than the amount that we sold our Boston home.
-Plymouth is a great value.
-With the difference in price between our Boston and Plymouth properties, we can buy a Savannah home to spend winters and rent it during its stifling hot, humid summers – when vacationers actually rent down there, we learned.
-Or we can take extended trips south to tropical locations for many years and still have money in the bank from selling our Boston house.
-Or we can opt to experience the (mostly) lovely winters in Plymouth now that we have a two-car garage.
+1. We were able to buy a superb Plymouth home overlooking the ocean for much less than what we sold our Boston home for.
+Plymouth is a great value compared to Boston and its immediate suburbs.
+Now, we can still buy a Savannah winter home and rent it during its stifling hot, humid summers – when vacationers actually rent down there, we learned.
+Or, with the difference in price between our Boston and Plymouth properties, we can take extended trips south to tropical locations for many years and still have money in the bank from the sale of our Boston house.
+Now we can experience the (mostly) lovely winters in Plymouth and gain a weather-sheltered two-car garage missing from our Boston Victorian home.

 Like us on Facebook for useful local real-estate news & tips.

-3. The anticipated real-estate price climb: Both we and real-estate authorities believe that Plymouth neighborhoods have great appreciation potential, fueled in part by aggressive economic development plans.
-Plymouth will benefit from spillover pricing from high-priced towns to the North.
-As Duxbury residents become empty nesters, many will opt for Plymouth to escape higher property taxes and gain lower-priced housing.
+3. The anticipated real-estate price climb: Both we and real-estate authorities believe that Plymouth neighborhoods have great appreciation potential beyond the norm.
+As baby-boomers increasingly become empty nesters, many will opt for Plymouth to gain its many amenities.

-“Cape people” are discovering that Plymouth gives them the Cape lifestyle, plus year-round nightlife, museums, etc. — all without crossing the bridge traffic and living closer to Boston.
+And “Cape people” are discovering that Plymouth gives them the Cape lifestyle, plus year-round nightlife, museums, etc. — all without crossing the bridge traffic and with being closer to Boston.
+(Most of Plymouth has swift access to Rte.
+3, making the drive north even faster, or as fast, as some South Shore towns further north.)

 The attractive Town Brook path starts from the downtown waterfront, traverses past the Grist Mill and meanders all the way to Billington Sea — a lake that served as the Pilgrims water supply.